WJCode/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-A repo for the Data Scienctist's Toolbox course on coursera.org
+A repo for the Data Scientist's Toolbox course on coursera.org